department-of-veterans-affairs/vets-website/va-gov/pages/education/about-gi-bill-benefits/how-to-use-benefits.md

 ---
+layout: page-breadcrumbs.html
+template: detail-page
 title: How to Use Your GI Bill Benefits
-href: \#
 display_title: How to Use Your Benefits
 children: educationHowToUseBenefits
 order: 4
-layout: page-breadcrumbs.html
-template: detail-page
-title: How to Use Your GI Bill Benefits display title: How to Use Benefits
 plainlanguage:
 concurrence:
 majorlinks: